 One final diversion awaited - a short side track to see the remains of the RAAF plane that crashed on Lord Howe in 1948.
-We had seen the plaque commemorating this tragic event (seven of nine passengers had died) up on the ridge leading to Malabar, and from here below we could see the impact site up on the ridge and the remains of the wrackage strewn across the forest and grassy field below.
+We had seen the plaque commemorating this tragic event (seven of nine passengers had died) up on the ridge leading to Malabar, and from here below we could see the impact site up on the ridge and the remains of the wreckage strewn across the forest and grassy field below.
 I had expected an overgrown, jungle-claimed wreck as one might expect on a tropical isle, but this was just sheets of metal strewn across a bare field, so we contented ourselves with a look through binoculars from the bottom of the hillside.

-Back in civilisation, we walked back to our cabin, stopping in at Thompson's Store on the way back for a well-earned treat - and iced coffee drink for MIchelle and a double ice cream scoop for me - strawberry and boysenberry.
+Back in civilisation, we walked back to our cabin, stopping in at Thompson's Store on the way back for a well-earned treat - and iced coffee drink for Michelle and a double ice cream scoop for me - strawberry and boysenberry.
 If anything, the scoops were even more generous than yesterday, and just as yummy.

 Back home, writing this, and still we haven't seen a drop of rain today.

 We walked back and ate on the porch again.
-While eating, the woman who came arouns yesterday to spruik about the glass-bottomed boat trips appeared and confirmed the booking we'd made earlier today for tomorrow's trip.
+While eating, the woman who came around yesterday to spruik about the glass-bottomed boat trips appeared and confirmed the booking we'd made earlier today for tomorrow's trip.
 If the weather holds out, it should be good.

 After dinner I went out to Signal Point on the lagoon to take some photos of the sunset.
 It was better than the last time we tried, thanks to less cloud in the sky, but not truly spectacular.